davegutz/myVentilator/Vent_Photon/README.md

     local_config.h has
         const   String    unit = "vent";
-    curlParticle.py running in pycharm using python 3.6.8 max after observing outputs from long cURL run using scilab Vent_data_reduce.sce, Modify main.h etc.   Make sure it compiles. flast to target 'vent' and test
+    curlParticle.py running in pycharm using python 3.6.8 max Run it and leave it running.
+It fills debug.csv.
+When ready to look at data use scilab to run Vent_data_reduce if will make a dated.csv and leave debug.csv running. then it will stop until you run it again. after observing outputs from long cURL run using scilab Vent_data_reduce.sce, Modify main.h etc.   Make sure it compiles. flast to target 'vent' and test
     push into GitHub repository